stappersg/vBook/src/install/source/linux.md

 Not creating home directory '/home/vsmtp'.
 ```

-vSMTP binaries and config files should located in:
+vSMTP binaries and config files should be located in:

 - /usr/sbin/ for binaries
 - /etc/vsmtp/